Bilateral Endoprosthetic Surgery of Hip and Knee

 - exact implant alignment essential

-In experienced hands and with careful patient selection, bilateral TKR can still be performed safely and effectively .
+In experienced hands and with careful patient selection, the bilateral knee TKR can nevertheless safely and effectively be performed.

 Bilateral sled prosthesis – when "less is more“

-The unicompartmental knee replacement only replaces the damaged part of the knee joint.
-In cases of isolated medial or lateral osteoarthritis, this can be done on both sides – sometimes even particularly elegantly.
+The partial knee prosthesis replaces only the damaged portion of the knee joint.
+In isolated medial or lateral arthritis this can be performed bilaterally – sometimes even particularly elegantly.

 Advantages of bilateral sled prosthesis